Meet the Staff

 • Nathaniel Fernandez, PhD

-Nathaniel is a license-eligible psychologist who joined the team in 2018.
-He earned a doctorate in clinical psychology and a master’s in theology from Fuller Theological Seminary.
-His areas of interest include cultural identity development; sexual and gender identity development; working with marginalized, first-generation, and undocumented students; training and supervision; and preventive programming.
-In addition to providing therapy, Nathaniel coordinates outreach to students, staff, and faculty, including training, workshops, and awareness events.
+Nathaniel is a licensed clinical psychologist (PSY 34106) who joined the team in 2018.
+A multiracial Angeleno, Nathaniel holds a PhD in clinical psychology and a master’s in theology from Fuller Theological Seminary.
+His areas of clinical interest include sexual and gender identity development; ethnic and cultural identity development; and working with marginalized groups such as first-generation students, first nations peoples, and undocumented students.
+Nathaniel is also passionate about training, supervision, and preventive programming.
+As outreach coordinator, Nathaniel manages the Peer Educator Internship Program and coordinates outreach to students, staff, and faculty; including training, workshops, and awareness events.

 • Alissa Melendez, PsyD

-Alissa is a licensed psychologist (PSY 28454) who joined the UCC team in 2019.
-She earned master’s and doctorate degrees in clinical psychology from Azusa Pacific University and has worked with the college-age population for more than 7 years.
-As a Latina psychotherapist, Alissa provides clinical counseling services, outreach presentations, and consultation service to the APU community.
-She values providing a safe, supportive environment to diverse students who are facing emotional, interpersonal, academic, and identity development challenges.
-Her areas of clinical interest include identity development, relationship issues, multicultural counseling, grief and trauma, working with marginalized and first-generation college students, prevention programming, and training and supervision.
+Alissa is a licensed psychologist (PSY 28454) who joined the team in 2019.
+She received her master’s and doctorate in clinical psychology from Azusa Pacific University.
+As a Latina psychotherapist, Alissa values providing a safe, supportive environment for diverse students facing emotional, relational, academic, and developmental challenges.
+Her areas of clinical interest include identity development, relationship and family of origin issues, grief, trauma, and working with marginalized and first-generation college students.
+Alissa is also passionate about providing training, supervision, animal-assisted intervention, and group therapy.

-Emiliany Vargas is an Associate Marriage and Family Therapist (AMFT 106145) and Associate Professional Clinical Counselor (APCC 7434) who joined the UCC team in 2022.
-She received a Master of Arts in Clinical Psychology with an emphasis in Marriage and Family Therapy and Master of Arts in Leadership from Azusa Pacific University.
-Emiliany has experience working in school-based, university, and community mental health settings.
+Emiliany is a licensed marriage and family therapist (LMFT 140893) and Licensed Professional Clinical Counselor (LPCC 15135) who joined the UCC team in 2022.
+She received a Master of Arts in Clinical Psychology with an emphasis in Marriage and Family Therapy and a Master of Arts in Leadership from Azusa Pacific University.
+Emiliany has experience working in university, school-based, and community mental health settings.
 She is fluent in Spanish, shares a dedicated interest in multi-cultural issues, and uses an individual’s cultural and faith background to inform treatment.
 Emiliany aims to provide students with the quality mental health services they deserve.

 Full Menu